jjlim27/jjlim27.github.io/qr-code-component-main/README.md

 ## Overview

-My challenge in frontendmentor.io as a beginner in Frontend Development!
+My first challenge in frontendmentor.io as a beginner in Frontend Development!

 Managed to create something that looks similar to the actual design.
 Please advise if there are any improvements that can be made, thanks!